-The bridge structure showed visible concrete damages - cracks, spalling and corrosion - near the abutment "Birkfeld".
+The bridge structure showed visible concrete dam-ages - cracks, spalling and corrosion - near the abutment "Birkfeld".
 Water and saltwater during wintertime penetrated the bridge deck through cracks due to the bridge deck bumping against the abutment.
 Chloride contents of 4.0 - 5.6 wt. % / cement weight down to a depth of 2 cm were measured in the areas that were frequently wetted.
-In the less frequently wetted areas, the chloride content was in the range from 0.5 - 0.9 wt. % / cement weight, carbonation depth was ≥ 4 cm.
+In the less frequently wetted areas, the chloride content was in the range from 0.5 - 0.9 wt. % / cement weight, carbonation depth was ≥ 4 cm at a concrete cover of 20 - 40 mm.